-- Replace addict self with spiritual self through training in mastery of the mind, morality, and wisdom - Morality -- doing no harm to self and others in daily life in speech, action, or livelihood -- is the foundation of a spiritual path - Spiritual self provides protective power - Every day ethics begins with not harming yourself - o When you harm others, you always harm yourself first - o Have compassion, because everyone suffers and everyone wants to be happy and free from suffering - o Use metta meditation, replace addict self scripts with new scripts of loving kindness
+- Replacing addict self with spiritual self requires training in mastery of the mind, morality, and wisdom - Mastery of the mind right effort, mindfulness, and concentration - Morality -- doing no harm to self and others in daily life in speech, action, or livelihood -- is the foundation of a spiritual path - Everyday ethics -- replace addict self scripts with new scripts of loving kindness - Social responsibility -- 'HIV Stops With Me' commitment

 Example of therapist script: Let's begin with a quick review of where we left off last week.
 We began our work together by saying that replacing the addict self with the spiritual self requires training in mastery of the mind, morality, and wisdom, as well as daily practice of spiritual qualities.
-We finished our training in mastery of the mind, and in the past two sessions we focused on our training in morality - which we defined as 'doing no harm to yourself and others'.
-We agreed that this is the foundation of your spiritual path.
-We said that the addict self is associated with speech, action, and livelihood that can cause harm to self and others.
-We talked about how your spiritual self can provide protective power in high risk situation because it can motivate you to learn how to prevent the harm and eliminate craving.
-We talked about how everyday ethics begins by not harming yourself.
-You learned that when you harm others, you always harm yourself first.
-And, when you treat others with compassion, you are treating yourself with compassion, too.
-We reap what we sow.
-We talked about how everyone wants the same thing - to be happy and free from suffering.
-Then we practiced a technique, called metta meditation, for replacing the old harmful addict self scripts - the tapes that play repeatedly in your mind -- with new scripts of loving kindness and compassion that will be of benefit to you and others now and in the future.
+In our first few sessions together we focused on the training in mastery of the mind.
+In those sessions you learned that disciplining the mind, so that the monkey mind does not get it trapped by the addict self, requires ongoing mindfulness and concentration, and that this takes a great deal of effort.
+We then began the training in morality.
+We defined morality as doing no harm to yourself and others - and we agreed that it is the foundation of your spiritual path.
+We said that the addict self is associated with speech, action, and livelihood that causes harm to self and others, including spreading diseases such as HIV.
+We talked about everyday ethics, and also practiced a meditation technique for replacing the old harmful addict self scripts -- the tapes that play repeatedly in your mind -- with new scripts of loving kindness and compassion that will be of benefit to you and others now and in the future.
+Last week we also spoke about social responsibility, and we discussed ways to develop the courage required to make a personal contribution in the global fight against HIV/AIDS.
+You made an important personal commitment that no one will ever get HIV through you.